 3. Do I have space for it?

-This is one of the most important questions, and one that often isn’t prioritized when decluttering.
+This question is one of the most important when you declutter your home and one that often isn’t prioritized.
 While your feelings about various belongings are vastly important, it’s ultimately your spatial means that decides what or how much stays and goes.
 You just can’t keep more than your space can accommodate.
 Or, you can, I suppose, but it won’t do you much good; overcrowding only decreases the accessibility to all things, limiting your ability to get to the items you truly love and need.

 4. It is unique?